wkhere/stackless/Doc/library/zlib.rst

    regardless of sign.

-.. function:: decompress(string[, wbits[, bufsize]])
+.. function:: decompress(data[, wbits[, bufsize]])

-   Decompresses the data in *string*, returning a string containing the uncompressed data.
-The *wbits* parameter controls the size of the window buffer.
+   Decompresses the bytes in *data*, returning a bytes object containing the uncompressed data.
+The *wbits* parameter controls the size of the window buffer, and is discussed further below.
    If *bufsize* is given, it is used as the initial size of the output buffer.
 Raises the :exc:`error` exception if any error occurs.

    The absolute value of *wbits* is the base two logarithm of the size of the history buffer (the "window size") used when compressing data.
 Its absolute value should be between 8 and 15 for the most recent versions of the zlib library, larger values resulting in better compression at the expense of greater memory usage.
-The default value is 15.
-When *wbits* is negative, the standard :program:`gzip` header is suppressed; this is an undocumented feature of the zlib library, used for compatibility with :program:`unzip`'s compression file format.
+When decompressing a stream, *wbits* must not be smaller than the size originally used to compress the stream; using a too-small value will result in an exception.
+The default value is therefore the highest value, 15.
+When *wbits* is negative, the standard :program:`gzip` header is suppressed.

    *bufsize* is the initial size of the buffer used to hold decompressed data.
-If more space is required, the buffer size will be increased as needed, so you don't have to get this value exactly right; tuning it will only save a few calls to :cfunc:`malloc`.
+If more space is required, the buffer size will be increased as needed, so you don't have to get this value exactly right; tuning it will only save a few calls to :c:func:`malloc`.
 The default size is 16384.

 .. function:: decompressobj([wbits])